-The classic gutter garden is several recycled rain gutter (pieces) attached to a vertical wall, wooden pallet or fence in contrasting colors for maximum visual effect.
-This way you have a low-maintenance vertical wall garden that can take care of itself when it comes to watering provided there’s enough rainfall in your area.
+The classic gutter garden is several recycled rain gutter pieces attached to a vertical wall, wooden pallet, or fence, ideally in contrasting colors for maximum visual effect.
+This way you have a low-maintenance vertical wall garden that can take care of itself when it comes to watering, provided there’s enough rainfall in your area.

 4. Deck Gutter Garden

-Yes. you’ve heard that right!
+Yes, you’ve heard that right!
 You can install a gutter garden on your deck.
-Just mount several gutter pieces on the side of the deck with over-the-rail hooks and you get a practical and visually pleasing vertical garden space where you can plant things to your little heart’s content.
+Just mount several gutter pieces on the side of the deck with over-the-rail hooks and you get a practical and visually pleasing vertical garden space where you can plant to your heart’s content.
 This is one of the best ways to liven up a boring deck in an insanely affordable manner with a nice touch of well-needed greenery.

 5. Hanging Gutter Garden

-For this project, use PVC pipes since they’re lighter than their aluminum counterparts and less likely to rust.
+For this project, use PVC pipes, since they’re lighter than their aluminum counterparts and less likely to rust.
 Add some strategically placed holes in the pipes for proper drainage, and place the garden in a bright spot to ensure a healthy relationship with the sun.

 6. Patio Gutter Garden

 A patio gutter garden can be easily turned into a living privacy screen.
-Just make sure that you use for this project plants with dense foliage and/or hanging vines that like a bit of shadow for this project, or else it’s not going to have its intended effect.
+Just make sure that you use plants with dense foliage and/or hanging vines that like a bit of shadow for this project, or else it’s not going to have its intended effect.
 This hanging garden will offer you the privacy you need in the most subtle and natural way.
 It will also impress your guests, drawing back to a more elegant time when rich green gardens were in fashion.

 7. Greenhouse Gutter Garden